 I parked the bike below the big board and asked a lonely guard to take a picture as I posed.
-The Khardungla Pass at five thousand six hundred plus metres (18,380ft), supposedly the highest pass accessible by road on earth.
-I was euphoric, like a little kid in a sweet shop and for a while was totally taken by a selfie snapping frenzy.
+The Khardungla Pass at five thousand six hundred plus metres (18,380ft) is supposedly the highest pass accessible by road on earth!
+I was euphoric, like a little kid in a sweet shop and for a while I was totally taken by a selfie snapping frenzy.

-But no sooner had the excitement settled that my head seemed suddenly to explode and burn.
-Clearly the paracetamols taken earlier were wearing off and the added altitude was doing me no favours.
-The pain grabbed me quite by surprise and rapidly removed all enjoyment of being where I was.
-My eyes now stung and tears started to flood my vision.
-My mouth and lips were dry again, the moisture quickly dried away no matter how much water I sipped.
-For some obscure reason I was sneezing repetitively and every breath appeared unable to fully fill my lungs dicouraging any movement beyond just a few steps.
+But, no sooner had the excitement settled, that my head suddenly seemed to explode and burn.
+The paracetamols taken earlier were wearing off and the added altitude at the pass was adding to the discomfort I had felt at the bakery in the morning.
+The pain grabbed me quite by surprise and quickly removed all the enjoyment of being where I was.
+My eyes now stung and tears were flooding my vision.
+My mouth and lips were dry again, the moisture absorbed by the air.
+For some obscure reason I was sneezing repetitively and every breath I took appeared unable to fully fill my lungs dicouraging any movement beyond just a few easy steps.
 I could sense I was getting into trouble.

-I slowly turned and looked at my surroundings one more time.
-I had been at the pass for no longer than twenty minutes but was being beaten by my contempt for altitude and its effects.
+Slowly turned to look around at my surroundings one more time.
+I had been at the pass for no longer than thirty minutes but was being beaten by my contempt for altitude and its effects.
 I needed to leave now, quickly or risk possibly passing out.

-I climbed back on to the bike, fired Lucy up and slowly limped to the safety of lower elevation, a lot lower.
-Here, in the shade, I opened up my panniers and found the extra paracetamols I knew I had packed.
-Gradually the flames in my head soothed away.
+I climbed back on to my bike, fired Lucy up and slowly limped to the safety of lower elevation, much lower.
+Here, in the shade of some bushes I opened my panniers and found extra paracetamols I knew I had packed away.
+Gradually the flames in my head soothed and my eyes stopped stinging.
 All was good again….or at least acceptably so.